 I often get asked how I get sponsorships with various brands and such cool companies so I wanted to compile a list of my blogging experience + advice.
 I get all of my opportunities because I work hard and go after what I want.
 Nothing was handed to me.
 I figured out what I wanted to do and I spent days (probably more like weeks in actuality) researching how to make it happen, and how to still make it happen.
 It definitely doesn't happen over night, or without a lot of hard work.

 BUILD YOUR RESUME + GET EXPERIENCE

-Almost three years ago (wow time freakin flies) I decided that If I wanted to work anywhere in the fashion industry besides retail that I was going to need to get experience.
-Living on the shore of Maryland, there really weren't many opportunities for me to pursue and learn the world of fashion outside of retail, but I never let that stop me.
+Almost four years ago (wow time freakin flies) I decided that If I wanted to work anywhere in the fashion industry besides retail that I was going to need to get experience.
+Living on the shore of Maryland, at the time, there really weren't many opportunities for me to pursue and learn the world of fashion outside of retail, but I never let that stop me.
 I literally googled "virtual fashion internships" and came across collegefashionista's program and was soon obsessed.
 It gave me one of the best starts to the industry I could have ever asked for and truly opened so many more doors than I ever could have dreamed.
 Having a platform where I could develop my voice, express myself and explore my passions, while connecting with likeminded people was inspiring.
 They pushed me to a new level, that I didn't even believe I was capable of.
 The workshops and various positions I held helped me to see more of the different aspects of the industry and find out what I loved, and what I didn't love.
 This was also the first time I was connecting with people who shared my interests in fashion and blogging which allowed me to grow my following and increase my engagement, something that brands look for when it comes to partnerships.